Login

 Good Food Map Reviews

-What are three words that describe the activities in this kit? conversation, laughter, analysing
+What are three words that describe the activities in this kit?
+Fun, thoughtful and interesting.

 How effective was the resource in fostering critical thinking about food waste issues?